ManuelZ/tv_automation/README.md

 ## Improving Deep Learning results

 - While correcting automatic annotations, I noticed confusion between two apps.
 Both apps had similar colors, which could have contributed to the confusion.
-Later, when I opened CVAT to verify my previous annotation tasks, I discovered an image with two overlapping boxes, each representing one of those classes.
+Later, when I opened CVAT to verify my previous annotation tasks, I discovered one image with two overlapping boxes, each representing one of those classes, and one image showing app 1 but with an annotation of the app 2 class.

 - During the transition between apps, the icon sizes change, and I sometimes capture images of these transitions.
-It is not always clear which app has the larger icon size.

 ### About image sizes
 YoloV8 can automatically resize input images and annotations to match the desired target size.